jesuisse/godot-radial-menu-control/README.md

     outside_selection_factor : float

-A float which determines how far beyond the ring the mouse can be and still select a menu item.
+A float which determines how far beyond the ring the mouse can still select a menu item.
 The factor is in ring widths, so a value of 0 means the mouse won't select outside of the ring at all, and 1 means the mouse will select up to a full ring width beyond the outer edge of the ring.
 Defaults to 3.

     icon_scale : float